 The best simple trading strategies for beginners should be technical strategies based on either momentum or mean-reversion principles, easy to follow, and conservative.
 In this section, I will set out the detailed rules of some trading strategies which new traders can use to both profit and improve their trading.

-The 50-Day Breakout Forex Trading Strategy
+1. Breakout Trading Strategy

 It has been well established by academic research that the price movement of liquid financial instruments shows a momentum effect.
 This means that when prices are moving strongly in one direction, it is more likely that this directional movement will continue over the short-term than reverse.
 Also, it is likely that any further movement in the direction of the trend will be stronger than any movement against the trend.